btmash/backdropped/README.md

 # Backdropped

-A simple app to grab a gif from giphy every 5 seconds.
+A simple app to grab a gifs from giphy.